tilalahmad/Test/README.md

-#Aspose.Words for Android Examples Repository
+#Aspose.Pdf for Android Examples Repository

-This package contains Java Example Projects for [Aspose.Words for Android](http://www.aspose.com/android/words-api.aspx).
+This package contains Java Example Projects for [Aspose.Pdf for Android](http://www.aspose.com/android/pdf-component.aspx).

-Aspose.Words for Android is a Java class library that enables your applications to perform a great range of document processing tasks.
-Aspose.Words supports DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
-With Aspose.Words you can generate, modify, convert and render documents from your mobile device.
+Aspose.Pdf for Android is a PDF document creation and manipulation component that enables your Android applications to read, write and manipulate PDF documents without using any other third party application.
+It also allows you to create forms and manage form fields embedded in a PDF document.

-Using Aspose.Words for Android in your project gives you the following benefits:
+Using Aspose.Pdf for Android in your project gives you the following benefits:

 + Rich Set of Features